jkroepke/helm-secrets/tests/README.md

 HELM_SECRETS_BACKEND=vault bats -r tests/it
 ```

 The vault tests require a reachable vault server.
-Start one on you local machine by run:
+Start one on your local machine by running:

 ```bash
 vault server -dev -dev-root-token-id=test